We are disposed to suffer

 With devilish glee, she responded to my pain.

-Methodically, and with a great deal of calculation, I put a big rock into my own hands.
-It was the largest my back yard held and the heaviest my little five-year-old hands could carry.
-I carefully deadlifted what seemed to be a huge chuck of limestone over to where the little tyrant sat.
+Methodically, with all the calculation of five years’ worth of physics, I took possession of a very big rock.
+It was the largest my back yard held and the heaviest my little hands could carry.
+I’m sure it was a boulder.
+I carefully deadlifted that huge chunk of limestone and hauled it over to where the little tyrant sat.

 With utter satisfaction, I responded to her pain.